MIPT-ILab/mipt-ilab.github.io/README.md

 ### Courses and Books

 *This section does not describe only-Russian courses.
 Please, check Russian section below to get more information*
 - **Computer Architecture** course is a part of [MIPT-MIPS project](https://mipt-ilab.github.io/mipt-mips/).
-Materials are in English, Russian narrations are also available.
+English course handouts are available for download.

 ### Previous projects